tusen-ai/SimpleTrack/README.md

 ### Environment Requirements

-`SimpleTrack` requires `python>=3.6` and the packages of `pip install -r requiremens.txt`.
+`SimpleTrack` requires `python>=3.6` and the packages of `pip install -r requirements.txt`.
 For the experiments on Waymo Open Dataset, please install the devkit following the instructions at [waymo open dataset devkit](https://github.com/waymo-research/waymo-open-dataset).

 ### Installation